IanPhilips/ianphilips.github.io/index.md

 4. Looking for a guitar to phone adaptor?
 Search "irig" on amazon or google for a $10 adaptor

+5. Pedal toggling works best with: a surface that has lots of visible patterns or variation.
+For example, pointing the camera at a pillow case with pictures of fuzzy animals on it will enable more accurate pedal toggling than if the camera is pointed at a blank floor.

-5. Who made the VPedals video? <https://vimeo.com/julikeller>
+6. Who made the VPedals video? <https://vimeo.com/julikeller>

 ### Support or Contact